Manisha146/SAM_AI__TASK/README.md

-# 🚀 SAM AI Internship – Java Tasks
+# 🚀 SAM AI Internship Tasks –

-A collection of hands-on Java tasks developed as part of the **SAM AI Internship**, focused on building a strong foundation in user interaction, logical thinking, calculations, and problem-solving.
+A collection of hands-on Java tasks developed as part of the **SAM AI Internship**, focused on building a strong foundation in user interaction, logical thinking, calculations, data handling, and problem-solving.

 ### 👤 1.
 User Input Handling
 A console-based Java task focused on taking user input and processing the entered information using the `Scanner` class.
 **Key Features:**
 - Accepts and processes user input
 - Uses Java `Scanner` for input handling